odoo/documentation/purchase/replenishment/multicompany/setup.rst

 Overview
 ========

-Odoo is an outstanding solution to help small companies growing their business.
+Twenty20 is an outstanding solution to help small companies growing their business.
 But it also perfectly meets the needs of multinational companies.The inter-company feature helps you to buy and/or sell products and services between different branches within your